-Pull up a chair and go head-to-head with the live dealer in Signature Infinite Blackjack!
+Pull up a chair in our live dealer online casino game Signature Infinite Blackjack!

 You can enjoy the Six Card Charlie feature in this game, whereby you automatically win the hand if you are dealt six cards without busting.

-You can also play a range of side bets to give you more chances to win, including Hot 3, 21+3, Any Pair and Bust It.
+Place some side bets while playing Blackjack for more chances to win, including Hot 3, 21+3, Any Pair and Bust It.

 Take a seat.